mnemnion/marmalade/intro.md

 * All text ends up in the tangle, which is an HTML file.
 No other tangle format is contemplated.

-* If standardized, the tangle format will not be specified, only the markup format and the requirements for the subsequent code.
+* If standardized, the tangle format will not be specified, only the markup format and the requirements for the subsequent weave.
 HTML is a moving target, as is visual display in general.

 * The Markdown may be extended, but only in the same way as any other code: by specifying a macro template and expanding it from provided code.
 It is the macro-expanded Markdown which is tangled and woven.